 ESPN strikes $1.5B deal to jump into sports betting with Penn Entertainment

+BRISTOL, Conn.
 (AP) - You know ESPN the sports media giant.
-Now brace yourself for ESPN Bet, a rebranding of an existing sports-betting app owned by Penn Entertainment, which is paying $1.5 billion plus other considerations for exclusive rights to the ESPN name.
+Now brace yourself for ESPN Bet, a rebranding of an existing sports-betting app owned by Penn Entertainment, which is paying $1.5 billion-plus other considerations for exclusive rights to the ESPN name.

 The deal, announced Tuesday, could take Walt Disney Co.-owned ESPN into uncharted waters.
 Disney is fiercely protective of its family-friendly image, not typically associated with the world of sports gambling.